-Preface 1
+Preface .
+1

-Table of Contents 2
+Table of Contents .
+2

-Structure of the monitoring for radioactive cesium in food 3
+Structure of the monitoring for radioactive cesium in food

+What do the "maximum levels" mean? . З

-Framework of the monitoring 3
+Framework of the monitoring .
+4

-Process of the laboratory test 4
+Process of the laboratory test .5

 Finding from the results of the monitoring

-Concentration of radioactive cesium in marine fish species \$
+Concentration of radioactive cesium in marine fish species

-Results of the analysis of radioactive cesium in marine fish species 5
+Results of the analysis of radioactive cesium in marine fish species .
+7

-Changes in radioactive cesium concentration in marine fish species 6
+Changes in radioactive cesium concentration in marine fish species .8

-Concentration of radioactive cesium in freshwater fish species
+Concentration of radioactive cesium in freshwater fish species S

-Results of the analysis of radioactive cesium in freshwater fish species 7
+Results of the analysis of radioactive cesium in freshwater fish species .
+C

-Changes in radioactive cesium concentration in major freshwater fish species 8
+Changes in radioactive cesium concentration in major freshwater fish species 10

 ALPS Treated Water and Tritium Testing

 What is ALPS Treated water?
-9
+11

 What is Tritium?
-9
+11

 Tritium analysis results

+Status of internationally recognized methods 12

-Status of tritium analysis 1 0
+Status of rapid tritium analysis 12

+Reference 1: Internationally recognized methods 13

-Reference: Tritium analysis method 1 1
+Reference 2: Rapid tritium analysis method 15

-Column 1 3